Thymis-io/thymis/docs/src/lib/docs/setting-up-thymis/thymis-cloud.md

 # Thymis Cloud

-Thymis Cloud is the easiest way to getting started with Thymis.
+Thymis Cloud is the easiest way to get started with Thymis.
 Check out [Pricing](https://thymis.io/pricing) for available plans.

 Your devices don't need full internet access.